Soteriology

 Modern Theological Works

-- Joseph Ratzinger, Introduction to Christianity - Chapter on redemption and salvation
+- Joseph Ratzinger (Benedict XVI), Introduction to Christianity - Particularly the chapter on Christ’s descent into hell and redemption

-- Gerald O’Collins, Jesus Our Redeemer: A Christian Approach to Salvation - Comprehensive overview
+- Gerald O’Collins, Jesus Our Redeemer: A Christian Approach to Salvation - Comprehensive systematic overview

 Comparative Studies